navigation is too slow

 Lunch: Plated meal or buffet at a popular local dining spot; selections include traditional New Mexican dishes, as well as non-New Mexican options, coffee, tea and water (additional beverages available for purchase.)

 Afternoon: After lunch, we'll head out on foot to explore Santa Fe's Plaza area, the historic heart of the city.
-We'll visit the impressive Romanesque-style Cathedral Basilica of St. Francis of Assisi, the intriguing Loretto Chapel, and other sites as time permits.
+We'll visit the impressive Romanesque-style Cathedral Basilica of St. Francis of Assisi, the lovely Loretto Chapel with its intriguing staircase, and other sites as time permits.
 This will be followed by free time for independent explorations.
 Sites of interest within walking distance of the Plaza include the New Mexico History Museum, the Palace of the Governors (the oldest public administration building in the US), the New Mexico Museum of Art and the State Capitol Building, noteworthy for its unique architectural design and home to the State Capitol Art Collection featuring the works of New Mexican artists, sculptors and photographers.

 Dinner: Plated meal from at a local restaurant includes choice of entrées coffee, tea and water; additional beverages available for purchase.

 Evening: We will attend a special performance of Robert Benjamin’s contemporary play "Parted Waters," presented especially for our group by Teatro Paraguas.
 Teatro Paraguas was founded in 2004 by an international group of actors and artists and is dedicated to producing bilingual Hispanic/Latino theater and poetry performances.
 Occasionally, Teatro Paraguas produces works it considers of social and political importance that may lie outside of its usual mission.

 Activity note: Walking and/or standing as far and as long as you choose during free time.